MattGingery/LeafletExamples/Article_Part3.md

 # Leaflet Maps – JavaScript Library – Part 3 – User Interaction & Rotate Colors

-This builds on the simple template described in [the previous article]( https://github.com/MattGingery/LeafletExamples/blob/master/Article_Part2.md).
+This builds on the simple template described in [the previous article](https://mattgingery.github.io/LeafletExample/Article_Part2).

-Part 3 – User Interaction & Rotate Colors Example links:  [GitHub](https://github.com/MattGingery/LeafletExamples/blob/master/Leaflet_part3_userInteraction.htm) | [JSFiddle](https://jsfiddle.net/mgingery/j1zme7qr/)
+Part 3 – User Interaction & Rotate Colors Example links: [Preview](https://mattgingery.github.io/LeafletExamples/Leaflet_part3_userInteraction.htm) | [GitHub](https://github.com/MattGingery/LeafletExamples/blob/master/Leaflet_part3_userInteraction.htm) | [JSFiddle](https://jsfiddle.net/mgingery/j1zme7qr/)

 ## User Interaction
 In the previous examples, all of the JavaScript code was run when the page was loaded, but you can also have Leaflet JavaScript functions run as the result of an action by the user.
 In this case, I will add code that will allow the user to zoom in to a selected object using a hyperlink click and then zoom back out with a different click.